moschan/react-native-flip-card/README.md

 Props
 ===

-flipped(bool) `Default: false`
+flip(bool) `Default: false`
 ---
 If you change default display side, you can set `true` to this param.
+If you change side, you can pass `bool` variable dynamically.

 clicakble(bool) `Default: true`
 ---